Air Quality

 Further Reading

-Emissions of air pollutants in the UK – Particulate matter (PM10 and PM2.5) - GOV.UK (www.gov.uk)
+Emissions of air pollutants in the UK – Particulate matter (PM10 10 and PM2.5) - GOV.UK (www.gov.uk)

 Ozone

 Ozone is naturally occurring in the stratosphere, where it forms a protective layer shielding us from the sun’s radiation.
-However, is can also be formed at ground level, where can have adverse effects on human health and the environment.
+However, it is can also be formed at ground level, where can have adverse effects on human health and the environment.
 Ozone can also react with other chemicals in the air to form particulate matter, or smog.

 Key Sources of Ozone